teddybeargaming/Nexus/System requirements for SDK.md

   - Same as Windows, except replace VS Code with Xcode (12.3 or later recommended) For the web
     Still working on it, lol.
+    To download SDK, click on "Code" then select "Download ZIP"